MoonshotLab/reflektor/README.md

 x Crop it to face dimensions
 x Store it in the faces dir with it's mongo record x use crypto to generate hash
-- make readme better

-### Web App
+### Face Verifier
-1. Serve a random pic from the temp directory
+1. Get a record from the photoqueue
-2. Make a best guess as to who the person is and make a user verify it
+2. Display, the image with the computer's best guess (contained in queue record)
 3. User can verify, say it's someone else, or say it's nobody that works here

-4. Rewrite the csv every time a new one is saved
+### Display
+1. On startup, generate the .csv
+2. Camera detects people walking by
+3. Compares the video stream to it's local photo db
+4. If match is found, pull down user record
+5. Read aloud and display...

 ## Compiling the C++ application